-A CAQH study, conducted by IBM Global Business Services, assessed results achieved by six CORE-certified health plans that represent 33 million covered lives (Aetna, AultCare, BlueCross BlueShield of North Carolina, BlueCross BlueShield of Tennessee, Health Net, and WellPoint affiliated health plans), as well as leading provider groups and vendors using the CORE Phase I rules.
+A CAQH study, conducted by IBM Global Business Services, assessed results achieved by six CORE-certified health plans that represent 33 million covered lives (Aetna, AultCare, BlueCross BlueShield of North Carolina, BlueCross BlueShield of Tennessee, Health Net, and WellPoint affiliated health plans), as well as leading provider groups and vendors using the Phase I CAQH CORE Operating Rules.
 The study analyzed data from the three-month period prior to health plan certification and one year later.
-Study results showed that CORE certification dramatically cuts administrative costs and accelerates HIT adoption by both health plans and providers.
+Study results showed that CORE Certification dramatically cuts administrative costs and accelerates HIT adoption by both health plans and providers.

-Based on results from the study, an industry-wide implementation of the CORE Rules could yield $3 billion of savings in three years.
+Based on results from the study, an industry-wide implementation of the CAQH CORE Operating Rules could yield $3 billion of savings in three years.

 Key findings include: